![]() |

 to be recognized as a documentation directory.

-To control the sort order of the automatically generated navigation elements, simply perfix your files and directories with digits followed by a dot and a space, just like you would create an ordered list in Markdown.
+To control the sort order of the automatically generated navigation elements, simply prefix your files and directories with digits followed by a dot and a space, just like you would create an ordered list in Markdown.
 The numbers will be omitted when they are displayed.

 ./